RamsesCamas/TestCoulomb/README.md

 - If it's decimal it should look like this: **−2.50E − 01** -> **-2.50E-01**
 ## Convert to PDF
 In order to create a PDF file you will need to install two more libraries: `pip install python-docx` and `pip install docx2pdf`
+Unfortunarly this program does not work with python 3.9 or higher due to the use of some libraries